Violence in Colombia protests escalates amid allegations of police excess

 The protests underscore the destabilizing effect of the coronavirus pandemic, which is wreaking havoc on national coffers and leaving countries, including Colombia, with gaping deficits.
 The Duque administration’s attempt to fill those holes with new taxes that protesters view as largely shielding the rich and hitting the working classes has tapped into a broader vein of anger over the country’s massive income and wealth disparity, which the pandemic has only worsened.

 Data released by the national statistical agency last week showed a pandemic-spurred surge in Colombia’s poverty rate in 2020, a jump of 6.8 percentage points to 42.5 percent from a year earlier.
-Meanwhile, the nation is facing a brutal third wave of covid-19, with Colombia posting one of the world’s highest infection and death rates.
+Meanwhile, the nation is facing a brutal third wave of the coronavirus, with Colombia posting one of the world’s highest infection and death rates.

 Analysts fear the kind of protests being witnessed in Colombia could erupt in other countries facing a similarly toxic mix of frustrated citizens and governments that overextended themselves to fight the pandemic.
 Duque withdrew the tax proposal on Sunday and accepted the resignation of his finance minister on Monday evening.
 But demonstrators have responded by redoubling their demands, calling for the withdrawal of a health bill, a guaranteed basic income for all Colombians and major police-related measures.